+Submission to: Council

 Meeting Date: Submitted by:

 May 31, 2018 Rob Key, PARA CEO

 Agenda Item Title: Presentation by the Professional Association of Resident Physicians of Alberta (PARA)

-Action Requested: ☐ The following items require approval by Choose an item.
-See below for details of the recommendation. ☐ The following item(s) are of particular interest to Choose an item.
-Feedback is sought on this matter. ☐ The following item(s) are of particular interest to Choose an item.
+Action Requested: The following items require approval by Choose an item.
+See below for details of the recommendation.
+The following item(s) are of particular interest to Choose an item.
 Feedback is sought on this matter.
+The attached is for information only.
+No action is required.

-AGENDA ITEM DETAILS
+AGENDA I TEM DETAILS

 Recommendation (if applicable) : N/A

 Background: Resident physicians, as both learners and care providers, have a distinct perspective that is important to health care conversations.
 PARA is very appreciative of this opportunity to come before the CPSA Council and share the learner perspective on some key issues facing the medical profession, including: duty to report, national licensure, physician resource planning, healthy work environments and health technology.

 Next Steps:

 List of Attachments: